Codeception/codeception.github.com/_posts/2013-08-29-codeception-sequences-new-webdriver.markdown

 ## Living on the Edge: WebDriver

 In July a group of Facebook developers set the goal to write the complete new Selenium Webdriver bindings.
 They decided to do it finally the right way, with the same WebDriver interface it is used in other languages like Java and C#.
-Ironacally, Selenium2 module of Codeception uses also webdriver bindings from Facebook.
-But they were very raw and ugly.
-To use them, [Element34](https://github.com/Element-34/php-webdriver) made a fork, which was then forked by [Instaclick](https://github.com/instaclick/php-webdriver) to add namespaces and PSR-0, which was then [used in Mink's Selenium2Driver](https://github.com/Behat/MinkSelenium2Driver), and Mink was used in Codeception.
+Ironically, Selenium2 module of Codeception uses the old webdriver bindings from Facebook.They were very hard in use, and had lots of issues.
+Most common issues were solved in [Element34](https://github.com/Element-34/php-webdriver) fork, which was then forked by [Instaclick](https://github.com/instaclick/php-webdriver) to bring namespaces and PSR-0, which was then [used in Mink's Selenium2Driver](https://github.com/Behat/MinkSelenium2Driver), and Mink was used in Codeception.

 Pretty tricky, right?